‘Anywhere Kids’ – a film for young people by young people

 Wilberforce Institute, University of Hull

 Every year since 2010 the 18 October has been designated Anti-Slavery Day.
 Created by the Anti-Slavery Day Act of that year, a Private Members Bill introduced Anthony Steen CBE, now Chair of the Human Trafficking Foundation, this day provides an annual opportunity to raise awareness of modern slavery and encourage everyone, whether as individuals or as part of their company, local authority, charity or government, to do what they can to root out and address the problem of modern slavery.
-The purposes of Anti-Slavery Day, as stated in the Act, are listed here
+The purposes of Anti-Slavery Day, as stated in the Act, are listed here.

 This year two members of the Wilberforce, Cristina Talens, Director of Risk Assessment Services and Andrew Smith, Coordinator of the Humber Modern Slavery Partnership, were invited to discuss the issue of modern slavery for a Good Enough for Jazz podcast.